dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 Note that while it is possible to exchange the above information before, during or after a DDoS attack, DOTS requires reliable delivery of the this information and does not provide any special means for ensuring timely delivery of it during an attack.
-In practice, this means that DOTS entities SHOULD NOT rely on such information being exchanged during a DDoS attack.
+In practice, this means that DOTS deployments SHOULD NOT rely on such information being exchanged during a DDoS attack.